gcrsaldanha/codeflix/README.md

 - [x] Use Notification Pattern for validation
 - [x] Add `CreateCategory` and `ListCategories` usecases
-- [ ] Implement a HTTP endpoint to access use cases
-  - [x] Django or FastAPI?
-(FlaskAPI might be simpler for DDD / Clean Arch approach)
-    - Decided for Django because of the ORM and I am more used to it
-- [ ] Add repository for Category (concrete implementation)
+- [x] Add repository for Category (concrete implementation)
 - [ ] Add APIs
 - [ ] Add e2e tests (API level)
 - [ ] Extend to other entities (Genre, CastMember ? )
-- [ ] See how dependency injection was being made in old codeflix project
+- [ ] See how dependency injection was being made in old codeflix project (queryset/repository)
 - [ ] Decouple validations from entity (serializers)
 - [ ] Revisit inheritance of Exception in Python
+- [ ] How to organize Django + DDD?

 ## Business questions